allisonlu/queerland-netlifycms/src/pages/blog/2021-08-01-representation-matters-a-brief-history-of-queer-youth-in-media.md

   Generation, a sitcom about a multiracial group of queer youths in Los Angeles.
-  And HBO also dropped the trailer for the much-anticipated, pandemic-delayed second season of its other show about multiracial queer youths in Los Angeles, the massive hit Euphoria.Weeks after Pride Month ended, there was the debut of the new Gossip Girl, which followed tradition of other recent reboots of millennial nostalgia properties (such as Peacock’s Saved By the Bell reboot and Netflix’s recent updates of The Baby-Sitters’ Club and She-Ra) by adding queer characters to the mix.
+  And HBO also dropped the trailer for the much-anticipated, pandemic-delayed second season of its other show about multiracial queer youths in Los Angeles, the massive hit Euphoria.

+  Weeks after Pride Month ended, there was the debut of the new Gossip Girl, which followed tradition of other recent reboots of millennial nostalgia properties (such as Peacock’s Saved By the Bell reboot and Netflix’s recent updates of The Baby-Sitters’ Club and She-Ra) by adding queer characters to the mix.

   In general, queer youth have never been better represented in popular culture.
 Portrayals of LGBTQ+ young people, and of queer-inclusive storylines aimed at young viewers, run the gamut from dark and gritty teen shows like Euphoria to children’s cartoons such such as Steven Universe.